How can I use ThermoHuman metrics?

 AVERAGE THERMAL ASSYMETRY

-Thermal asymmetry (showed as Asymmetry in ThermoHuman) compares the average skin temperature of one ROI with the bilateral one.
-We recommend using this metric mainly if you are analysing a subject for the first or in the following evaluations.
-In this example we observe the first evaluation of an athlete, who practices a collective sport that involves high-intensity movements.
+Thermal asymmetry (showed as Asymmetry in ThermoHuman, figure 1) compares the average skin temperature of one ROI with the bilateral one.
+We recommend using these metrics mainly if you are analyzing a subject for the first time or in the following evaluations.
+In this example, we can observe the first evaluation of an athlete, who practices a collective sport that involves high-intensity movements.
 ThermoHuman avatars show us significant asymmetries (above 0.3ºC) on the left ankle and foot, and on the posterior right thigh area that might be produced by that demand of repeated efforts of his sport.

 MAXIMUM THERMAL ASYMMETRY

 This metric is especially useful when we find pathologies that generate a localized and significant increase of skin temperature (what we know as a hot spot) but that does not affect the entire ROI and might not create an alarm using average thermal asymmetry.
-In the next example, we see the case of feet affected by papilloma virus (on the right first metatarsal joint).
-On the left, we observe no significant average thermal asymmetry on that ROI, while if we analyse it with the maximum asymmetry we obtain a very relevant alarm as we see in right avatar.
+In the next example, we see the case of a patient affected by human papilloma virus (visible on figure 4, on the right first metatarsal joint).
+On the left (figure 3), we observe no significant average thermal asymmetry on that ROI, while if we analyse it with the maximum asymmetry we obtain a very relevant alarm as we see in right avatar.

-“Not all asymmetries means injury”, this is one of the quotes that we use the most.
-Neutralized asymmetry is the metric that helps us to identify better if a thermal asymmetry is relevant or might not.
+“Not all asymmetries mean injury”, this is one of the quotes that we use the most.
+Neutralized asymmetry is one of the metrics that helps us to identify better if a thermal asymmetry is relevant or might not.

 This metric requires several evaluations to establish, as long as there is no pain or injury, a localized an individual threshold based on the historical average of each ROI.
 That is what we know as building an individualized thermal profile.
-An example of the usefulness of this metric is to neutralize the asymmetries generated by an asymmetric sport such as tennis or judo where the forearm of the grip will present a hyperthermic asymmetry produced by adaptation to the sport itself (Arnaiz-Lastras et al. 2011)
+An example of the usefulness of this metric is to neutralize the asymmetries generated by an asymmetric sport such as tennis or judo, where the forearm of the grip will present a hyperthermic asymmetry produced by adaptation to the sport itself (Arnaiz-Lastras et al. 2011), as we can see on figure 5:

-In the following example, we see the tracking report of a subject with a consistent asymmetry alarm on his left knee.
-Since he is pain free and not injured, when we choose the neutralized asymmetry option, the alarm on the knee just appears in sixth evaluation, when it is really significant.
+In the following example, we see the tracking report of a subject with a consistent asymmetry alarm on his left knee (figure 6).
+Since he is pain-free and uninjured, when we choose the neutralized asymmetry option (figure 7), the alarm on the knee just appears during the sixth evaluation, when it is actually significant.

 COEFFICIENT OF VARIATION